Spring Garden Revival

 Natick Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas

 Brush removal near wetlands, vernal pools, streams, and ponds in Natick is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits (NOI or RDA) are required for work within 25-100 feet of protected resources.
-Erosion control is critical on glacial till/clay slopes—use silt fences or erosion blankets.
-Wildlife protection includes mandatory nesting bird surveys April–August and inspections for active dens or bat roosts.
-Seasonal restrictions apply for migratory and resident species.
-Selective removal should preserve habitat features and may include strategic brush piles for wildlife.
-For permitting and guidance, contact: Natick Conservation Commission
+Erosion control is critical on sloped glacial till or clay soils, using silt fences or erosion blankets.
+Wildlife protection mandates nesting bird surveys from April to August and inspections for active dens or bat roosts.
+Selective removal should preserve beneficial habitat features, and brush piles may be left for wildlife shelter where appropriate.
+For permitting and compliance:

 13 East Central Street, Natick, MA 01760